RTL Logo

 Legal practitioners feared that the hearing would be postponed or that separate trials would increase legal uncertainty.
 The unification of the cases was seen as an indication of the constitutional importance of the matter.

-“This is a very important event for the right to Italian citizenship by descent of many descendants.
-On that day the Court will establish whether the transmission of Italian citizenship by blood without limits or conditions is constitutional or not”, stated Cattaneo in a note to Italianismo.
+“This is a very important event for the right to Italian citizenship by descent for many descendants.
+On that day, the Court will establish whether the transmission of Italian citizenship by blood without limits or conditions is constitutional or not,” Cattaneo stated in a note to Italianismo.